Rodrick0209/ISEP-LAPR2-22-23/docs/Sprint-B/US004/01.requirements-engineering/US004-requiremements-engineering.md

 **Output Data:**

-* List of property or land that satisfy the requirements
+* List of agency or land that satisfy the requirements
 * (In)Success of the operation

 ### 1.6.
 System Sequence Diagram (SSD)